sirius-ms/sirius-docs.github.io/docs/_pages/gui.md

   <figcaption>Advanced parameters for molecular formula annotation.</figcaption>
 </figure>

-- By default, molecular formula candidates whose theoretical isotope patterns deviate significantly from the measured isotope pattern are discarded.
+- By default, molecular formula candidates whose theoretical isotope
+  patterns deviate significantly from the measured isotope pattern are discarded.
   You can disable this setting <span style="color:red">[1]</span>
   if you suspect poor quality isotope patterns in the input data.
 - If isotopic peaks are present in the input MS2 spectrum, they can either be used for scoring (`SCORE`) or be ignored (`IGNORE`) <span style="color:red">[2]</span>.
 - You can select the number of molecular formula candidates that will be saved <span style="color:red">[3]</span>.
 - Specify the minimum number of molecular formula candidates to store for each ionization state, even if they are not among the top n candidates <span style="color:red">[4]</span>.
-- Set a time limit (in seconds) for computing the fragmentation tree for a single molecular formula candidate <span style="color:red">[5]</span>.
+- Set a time limit (in seconds) for computing the fragmentation tree for a single molecular formula candidate
+  <span style="color:red">[5]</span>.
 Set to 0 to disable the limit.
-- Set a total time limit (in seconds) for computing the fragmentation trees for all molecular formula candidates of a feature <span style="color:red">[6]</span>.
+- Set a total time limit (in seconds) for computing the fragmentation trees for all molecular formula candidates of a feature
+  <span style="color:red">[6]</span>.
 Set to 0 to disable the limit.
 - For higher mass compounds, SIRIUS can compute fragmentation trees heuristically instead of exactly.
 This heuristic method can be used to pre-rank molecular formula candidates, with exact trees computed only for the top candidates.
 Set the m/z value above which this approach will be applied <span style="color:red">[7]</span>.
 - For very high masses, exact solutions may be impractical, and only heuristic trees should be computed.
 Set the m/z value above which trees will exclusively be computed using the heuristic <span style="color:red">[8]</span>.

 ### Improve molecular formula ranking with ZODIAC

-ZODIAC performs de novo molecular formula annotation on complete biological datasets (high-resolution, high mass accuracy LC-MS/MS runs).
-ZODIAC takes fragmentation trees as input and reranks the molecular formula candidates by taking similarities of features in the dataset into account.
+ZODIAC enhances *de novo* molecular formula annotation for complete biological datasets, that is high-resolution, high-mass-accuracy LC-MS/MS runs.
+It refines the ranking of molecular formula candidates by analyzing
+similarities among features in the dataset, using fragmentation trees as input.

-To run Zodiac, select SIRIUS and ZODIAC in the batch compute panel.
-Increase the number of reported candidates for SIRIUS, to increase the chance that the correct molecular formula candidate is contained in the result list.
-Click “compute”.
+To use ZODIAC, select both SIRIUS and ZODIAC in the compute panel.
+This is only possible for [batch computation](#computing-results).
+To increase the chance of the correct molecular formula candidate to be in the result list, increase the number of reported candidates for SIRIUS.

-Click [here](https://bio.informatik.uni-jena.de/software/zodiac/) to visit the Zodiac release page.
+For more details, visit the [Zodiac release page](https://bio.informatik.uni-jena.de/software/zodiac/).

-#### Advanced mode parameters
+#### Advanced settings for ZODIAC

-These parameters are very advanced and require a deep understanding on ZODIAC and the underlying Gibbs sampler.
+These parameters are very advanced and require a thorough understanding of ZODIAC and its underlying Gibbs sampler.

 {% capture fig_img %}
 ![Foo]({{ "/assets/images/zodiac_advanced_marked.png" | relative_url }})